zyedidia/micro/README.md

 recommended because it doesn't build micro with version information (necessary for the plugin manager), and doesn't disable debug mode.

-### Fully static binary
+### Fully static or dynamically linked binary

-By default, the micro binary will dynamically link with core system libraries (this is generally recommended for security and portability).
-However, there is a fully static prebuilt binary that is provided for amd64 as `linux-static.tar.gz`, and to build a fully static binary from source, run
+By default, the micro binary is linked statically to increase the portability of the prebuilt binaries.
+This behavior can simply be overriden by providing `CGO_ENABLED=1` to the build target.

 ```
-CGO_ENABLED=0 make build
+CGO_ENABLED=1 make build
 ```

+Afterwards the micro binary will dynamically link with the present core system libraries.

 ### macOS terminal